-Where possible a Childline representative will be invited in biannually to talk to Key stage 2 pupils re Staying safe/ Abuse.
+Where possible a Childline representative will be invited annually to talk to Key stage 2 pupils re: Staying safe/ Abuse.
+If this is not possible, a Childline assembly will be shown.

 ORGANISATION AND METHODS OF TEACHING

 Planning and delivery of programme